muhammad-fiaz/EMSUGI/README.md

 ## Contributing

 We welcome contributions!
 Feel free to submit issues and pull requests to improve the project.
+When contributing, please make sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a respectful and collaborative environment for all contributors.

 ## License